Dastardi/CS3500/README.md

 The PlayerColor enum represents the players involved in the game and is the basis for how much of the game is run.
 It contains two values, BLACK and WHITE, and is used to track turn-taking using its ordinal index values and determines the contents of tiles.

-Coordinates are positional representations of Tiles on a hexagonal board, using the axial coordinate method.
+Coordinates are positional representations of Tiles on a square board.
-They contain a q and r value, which together can be used to conceptually represent the third value s required to have an effective hexagonal mapping system.
+They contain a q and r value, which together are used to map out coordinates on a square board.

 Tiles are the spaces on the board, which can be empty or hold discs in them.
 There is no actual disc object - instead, the Tile tracks the state of the disc within it in order to reduce code complication.
-These Tiles also each hold an axial coordinate to track their position on the board.
+These Tiles also each hold a coordinate to track their position on the board.

 Tiles all share some public methods which are used by the model to manipulate the board.<br>
 The placeDisc(PlayerColor) method changes the contents of the Tile to reflect a Tile being put down.<br>